-People have an innate desire to see nature around them, whether that’s a view out a window of trees and grass, live plants in their office and around them or even colors that remind them of nature on the walls.
+People have an innate desire to see nature around them, whether that’s a view out a window of trees and grass, live plants in their office and around them, or even colors that remind them of nature on the walls.
 Being able to look up from your desk and see design elements that invoke nature’s calming beauty makes people feel better.
 When employees are happier and more content, they work better and are generally healthy.

 That’s why it’s so encouraging that the color-matching company Pantone has named its “official color of 2017” Greenery.
-A color reminiscent of nature itself.

-The color green has many different connotations to different people.
+The color green has many different connotations for different people.
 The color green usually represents health, peace, ambition, wellness and nature.
 Pantone has always featured colors that relate, in some way, to trends in the world around them.
 Thus, it seems obvious that biophilia, or the move toward embracing nature because of its beneficial properties, is becoming more prominent and prevalent in everyday life and interior design, in particular.

 Using Greenery in Various Industries

-Healthcare environments - in hospitals, the use of green can foster a sense of relaxation and peace to patients and family members that are, as you might imagine, stressed out.
+Healthcare environments – in hospitals, the use of green can foster a sense of relaxation and peace for patients and family members that are, as you might imagine, stressed out.
 Simply adding a color, such as Greenery to the walls is a first step, but the use of large leafy plants, such as philodendron and Strelitzia, can promote a feeling of relaxation as well as encourage conversation.

 Offices and working environments – not everyone can get a window seat.
 Businesses can get creative, by adding large green walls to their space and smaller green wall solutions like LivePicture.
 “Tech companies are having fun with this concept using large plantings and mobile green walls to create soft walls”, said Burns-Lambert.
 The offices today are industrial and airy to help us remain grounded.
 This is perfectly reflected in nature’s neutral, Greenery.”
 Various types of succulents are being used in reception areas and on top of filing cabinets – areas where employees congregate such as breakout rooms, lounges, cafes, and conference rooms.

-Hospitality - boutique lodging and hotel chains alike try to provide warm and inviting spaces to guests.
+Hospitality – boutique lodging and hotel chains alike try to provide warm and inviting spaces to guests.
 Whether that’s in the lobby, where the first impressions are made, or the rooms hospitality managers want guests to feel comfortable and at home.
-Lounge areas and lobbies can use greenery to add color, provide a warm, homey feeling and unique views that change constantly all year long as the plants are rotated based on seasonality.
+Lounge areas and lobbies can use greenery to add color, and provide a warm, homey feeling and unique views that change constantly all year long as the plants are rotated based on seasonality.

 Adding Color to Work Spaces

 Biophilia is a growing trend and Ambius is at the forefront of the movement.
 Having drab interior spaces and open floor plans without something that reinforces a human-nature connection leads to something often referred to as “sick building syndrome.”
-Adding color like Greenery, or colors such as “Foribundant” and “Forest Bathing” can help.
+Adding a color like Greenery, or colors such as “Foribundant” and “Forest Bathing” can help.

 “Green color palettes such as Forest Bathing and Floribundant give us a range of greens and touches of floral reds”, said Burns-Lambert.
-“A perfect plant that comes to mind would be an Aglonema Pink Siam or Golden Passion.
-When designing your space pair these plants with containers in deeper and darker hues of grey like Benjamin Moore’s 2017 color of the year “Shadow” or Kelly-Moore’s 2017 pick “Kettleman” and you have encapsulated a full range of this years design.”
+“A perfect plant that comes to mind would be an Aglaonema Pink Siam or Golden Passion.
+When designing your space pair these plants with containers in deeper and darker hues of grey like Benjamin Moore’s 2017 color of the year “Shadow” or Kelly-Moore’s 2017 pick “Kettleman” and you have encapsulated a full range of this year’s design.”

 With Pantone choosing Greenery as the official color, it is acknowledging that this trend is here and growing in popularity.
 Now is the time to add green space, a touch of nature, to your work environment to help employees, clients and customers, since all can benefit.
 This trend is likely to continue for some time and the most effective companies will provide solutions that will capitalize on this biophilia trend.